Breaking barriers, celebrating differences, championing strengths, & mobilizing allies!

 Growing up with Autism Spectrum Disorder from a young age, Maxwell learned firsthand how sensory challenges, social misunderstandings, and anxiety can shape a child’s world.
 His journey from toddlerhood therapies to top-level programming endeavors now fuels his advocacy to show neurodiverse children that their potential can surpass any stigma.

-High school senior, Stanford Neurodiversity Project Network for K-12 Neurodiversity Education and Advocacy co-chair, Immune Deficiency Foundation youth advisor, USACO Platinum-level programmer, mobile app developer, speaker, author, policy advocate.
+Berkeley freshman (incoming), 2026 Davos Neurodiversity Summit Leadership Wall Honoree, 2025 Co-Chair Stanford Neurodiversity Project Network for K-12 Neurodiversity Education and Advocacy, NASA N3 Neurodiversity Network Research Intern & Scholar, Immune Deficiency Foundation youth advisor, USACO Platinum-level programmer, mobile app developer, speaker, author, policy advocate.

 Chapter President